Home

 51

-Heterotheca grandiflora is a species of flowering plant in the Asteraceae (Sunflower) family known by the common name Telegraph Weed.
+Heterotheca grandiflora is a species of flowering plant in the Asteraceae (Sunflower) family known by the common name Telegraph Plant.
 It is native to the southwestern United States and northern Mexico, but it can be found in other areas as an introduced species, such as Hawaii.
 In California it is widespread from Butte County southward.
-It is a pioneer species and roadside weed even where it is native.
-This is a tall, bristly, hairy plant exceeding a meter in height and densely foliated in hairy...
+It is a pioneer species and extremely resilient and versatile.
+This is a tall, bristly, hairy plant exceeding a meter in height and densely foliated in hairy to...

 >>